 In many ways, Salesforce is a great example of a B2B brand in general, and of SaaS in particular.
 Particularly in the software sector, there’s been a shift in branding trends.

 The old, stuffy B2B vibe is on its way out, and the friendliness and more casual, colorful attitude of B2C is making its way in.
 Salesforce’s cute, cartoony mascots and graphics are a great example of this.

 Of course, their actual ad and website content are still polished, smooth and professional, but their simple, colorful design gives an immediate sense of approachability and friendliness.

 Takeaway: Be mindful of what’s going on with your industry, and make sure your branding is on top of it.
-Rework any old-school, stilted or stuffy language.
-Check and see what style of graphics the heavy hitters in your industry are using, and model your approach after what works.
+Rework any old-school, awkward or stuffy language.
+Check and see what style of graphics the heavy hitters in your industry are using and model your approach on what works.